Otōto (2010 film)

-Otōto (おとうと) is a 2010 film by Yoji Yamada.
+Otōto (おとうと) is a 2010 drama film by Yoji Yamada.
 The first screening of this film outside Japan was at the closing ceremony of the 60th Berlin Film Festival in 2010.

 Plot

-The story unfolds as the young Koharu (Yū Aoi), the daughter of a pharmacist in a modest neighborhood of Tokyo, is about to marry the son of a prestigious family.
-Before the event, everybody is anxious that Tetsuro (Tsurube Shofukutei), the younger brother of Koharu's mother, Ginko (Sayuri Yoshinaga), might attend the wedding ceremony.
+The story unfolds as the young Koharu, the daughter of a pharmacist in a modest neighborhood of Tokyo, is about to marry the son of a prestigious family.
+Before the event, everybody is anxious that Tetsuro, the younger brother of Koharu's mother, Ginko, might attend the wedding ceremony.
 Tetsuro is seen as the black sheep of the family, and though he has lived with the family for quite some time after the death of Koharu's father, Ginko and Koharu are embarrassed by his childish behavior and drunkenness.

 At first, everybody is relieved that Tetsuro has not come to the wedding.
 But he turns up at the reception in a loaned kimono and starts drinking heavily and causing a ruckus.
 During the event, he reveals his special relationship to Koharu: Her father asked him to name her, something he is still particularly proud of as every other endeavor in his life failed miserably.

 Afterwards, the family is forced to apologize formally to the groom's family, and the oldest brother of Ginko and Tetsuro severs all ties with his younger brother.
 After letting Tetsuro stay with her for a short time, Ginko lends him money to go back to Osaka.

 Tetsuro's behavior casts a shadow over his niece Koharu's marriage, and soon she has to move in with her mother again.
 Even Ginko's patience with her brother comes to an end when she is forced to reimburse a lover of his who had entrusted him with her savings which he has gambled away.
 Now even Ginko severs her ties with Tetsuro and does not want to hear from him anymore.
 The next time he visits her, Ginko and Koharu throw him out.